WGP Rules for Entrants|

 (the following is subject to change)

 WS Best of one matches are 30 minutes.
 This includes time taken to present translations to the opponent.
 Time starts when the round starts, which is after the "Final five" (which is 1. shuffle and cut 2.
 RPS, winner is the turn player and goes first 3. both sides draw five 4. turn player discards up to five and draws to five 5. opponent discards up to five and draws to five).
 You are told when 20, 10, and 5 minutes remain.
 In WS, games that go to time without Slow Play calls are Double Losses, there is no sudden death.
 In the Swiss format, a Double Loss is worth zero points (the same as a loss), so it is in both players' best interests to play expediently and watch for slow play.
 Should you believe your opponent is playing in a manner that will not allow you to reach a match conclusion, notify a Judge of Slow Play immediately (during game).
+Don't wait until there is only a few minutes left.
 That Judge will view your actions, tell any players that are playing too slow to speed up, and grant your match additional time to offset the Slow Play.
 Should your opponent continue to Slow Play after the second warning, no more time extensions will be given - and if the game goes to time, the Slow Playing player will lose (and the non-Slow Playing player wins).
 In the Top Cut, games that go to time are wins for the turn player - however, the non-turn player should have called Slow Play by then.
 Doing so is their responsibility.
 Note that if you make it to Worlds, the time limit there is 30 minutes, and in the many years we've gone, we've never seen a match at the Worlds level come even close to time.
-Matches that include an active Advisor are given a 10-minute extension post-timecall.
+Matches that include an active Advisor are given a 5-minute extension post-timecall.
 When an Active Advisor's match is interrupted for tournament business, their clock is stopped.

 Why this format?
 This is Bushiroad's official format.